 I have been speaking of the absence of God in modern culture.
-I have dwelt at length on the many ways in which he is abcent both in the superstructure and on the day-to-day level of that culture.
-But every absence is also a potential presence, not indeed in the sense that the past is to be restored, but in the sense that our creativity has to discover the future and our determination has to realize it.
+I have dwelt at length on the many ways in which he is absent both in the superstructure and on the day-to-day that level of modern culture.
+But every absence is also a potential presence, not indeed in the sense that the past is to be restored, but in the sense that our creative ity has to discover the future and our determination has to realize it.

 Nor is God's presence only potential.
 Evidently, almost palpably, it is actual.
 Pope John spoke to the whole world.

-Vatican II stirred it perfoundly.
-For the Spirit of God is moving the hearts of many and, in Paul Tillichia phrase, ultimate concern has grasped them.
+Vatican II stirred it profeoundly.
+For the Spirit of God is moving the hearts of many and, in Paul Tillich's present phrase, ultimate concern has grasped them.